5T33Z0/Clover-Crate/OC2Clover/README.md

 Whereas in OpenCore you need to define which kext loads for which macOS version via `Min/MaxKernel` parameters, Clover determines this much more hands-on by using the EFI folder structure inside of `EFI\CLOVER\kexts\`:

-- Kexts which should be loaded for every macOS version go into `kexts\other`
+- Kexts which should load for *any* macOS version must be placed in `kexts\other`.
+This is the main kexts folder (although the name doesn't imply that at all).
-- Kexts which should be loaded for specific macOS versions only, are placed in a corresponding folder with the macOS version, for example `kexts\10.15` for macOS Catalina, `kexts\11` for Big Sur, or `kexts\12` for macOS Monterey
+- Kexts which should load for specific macOS versions only, must be placed in folders corresponding to the use macOS version.
+For example `kexts\10.15` for Catalina, `kexts\11` for Big Sur, or `kexts\12` for macOS Monterey, etc.
-- To disable a Kext, move it to `kexts\OFF`
+- To disable a Kext, move it to `kexts\Off`.

-This is a lot less cumbersome then having to set a `MinKernel` and `MaxKernel` values for Kexts.
-On the other hand it makes updating kexts a bit more complicated and can lead to having some duplicate kexts so the overall size of the EFI grows.
+This is a lot less cumbersome then having to set `MinKernel` and `MaxKernel` values for Kexts.
+On the other hand it makes updating kexts a bit more complicated since you have to look in any sub-folder.
+Plus, can lead to having some duplicate kexts so the overall size of the EFI grows unncessarily.

 ### Kernel > Patch
-In Clover Configurator, you have enter the values in Kernel and Kext Patches Section.
-In the table below you find the availabe options and differences in nomenclature:
+In Clover Configurator, you have to enter rules for patching kexts and Kernes in the "Kernel and Kext Patches" section.
+In the table below, you find the availabe options and differences in nomenclature:

 | OpenCore    | Clover         |
 |:-----------:|:--------------:|